Ijusttyped/HPI_Documents/README.md

-# HPI Python Workshop
+# HPI Documents

-Collection of resources for the introduction into programming with python workshop at HPI.
+Collection of resources used during the masters program at HPI.